MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 •	Create and use custom Middlewares, and use its context information.
 •	Create and use services with ASP .Net Core Build in Dependency Injection
 •	Using the MVC pattern with a basic controller
-•	To match the code for the right environment using IHostingEnvironment.

 #### Lab Setup